darleg/ANN/oop/FNN/README.md

   * Weights: Parameters that are adjusted during training to minimize error.
   * Biases: Additional parameters added to the weighted sum before applying the activation function to shift the activation function.
 * Activation Functions: Functions like Sigmoid, ReLU (Rectified Linear Unit), Tanh, etc., that introduce non-linearity into the network, allowing it to learn complex patterns.
+3. Output Layer:
+* Function: Produces the final result of the network, which could be a single value for regression tasks or multiple values for classification tasks.
+* Components: Each neuron in this layer represents a possible output.